gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 Compare that with Voegelin, from the essay "Remembrance of Things Past":

-"A consciousness of this kind is not an a priori structure, nor does it just happen, nor is its horizon given.
+> A consciousness of this kind is not an a priori structure, nor does it just happen, nor is its horizon given.
 It rather is a ceaseless action of expanding, ordering, articulating, and correcting itself...
-It is a permanent effort at responsive openness to the appeal of reality, bewaring of premature satisfaction, and above all, at avoiding the self-destructive phantasy of believing the reality of which it is a part to be an object external to itself that can be mastered by bringing it into the form of a system."
+It is a permanent effort at responsive openness to the appeal of reality, bewaring of premature satisfaction, and above all, at avoiding the self-destructive phantasy of believing the reality of which it is a part to be an object external to itself that can be mastered by bringing it into the form of a system.
 (1990a: 305)

 In a section of *The Ecumenic Age* titled "The deformation of philosophy into doctrine," Voegelin writes that, with the
 Stoics: